Search-Eyes-Business-Solutions-Pvt-Ltd/doc-taleju-ecommerce/user-signup.flow.md

   - in case of status active, iscustomeractive will be true
 - a single user can be both seller and customer
 - super admin can enable or disable users, seller, customer
-- super admin can register seller as customer also and customer as seller also
+- super admin can register seller as customer also via `/api/auth/activate-customer-role` and customer as seller also via `/api/auth/activate-seller-role`
-- seller can also activate as customer also by self
+- seller can also activate as customer also by self via `/api/auth/activate-customer-role`
-- customer can also activate as seller also by self
+- customer can also activate as seller also by self via `/api/auth/activate-seller-role`

-# endpoints for user signup
+# fronend endpoints for user signup

 # Seller Signup Flow
 - Opens seller portal [adm-ecommerce.sebs.asia]